mlange-42/yarner/examples/md/doc/wc.c.md

 ```

 The `status` variable will tell the operating system if the run was successful or not, and
-`prog_name` is used in case there’s an error message to be printed.
+`prog_name` is used in case there's an error message to be printed.

 ```c - Preprocessor definitions
 #define OK 1                // status code for successful run